GEMINI-Medicine/Rgemini/reference/data_coverage.md

   (`character`) Optional: Name of variable in `cohort` table that corresponds to custom label for hospitals (e.g., letters A-E instead of hospital_num 101-105).
 Will be used for plotting purposes.
+Only works if the user provides a `cohort` input containing the variable corresponding to `hospital_label` (or for internal users:
+  "hospital_num" can be provided as `hospital_label` even when no `cohort` input is specified).

 - hospital_group:

   (`character`) Optional: Name of variable in `cohort` table that corresponds to grouping of hospitals (e.g., Teaching vs.
   Non-teaching).
 Hospitals will be grouped accordingly in all plots/output tables.
+Only works if the user provides a `cohort` input containing the variable corresponding to `hospital_group`.

 - custom_dates: